Medically reviewed by Drugs.com. Last updated on Mar 31, 2021.

 There are various options for treating pituitary tumors, including removing the tumor, controlling its growth and managing your hormone levels with medications.
 Your doctor may recommend observation — or a ''wait and see'' approach.

 Not all pituitary tumors cause symptoms.
+Sometimes they are identified incidentally on an imaging test such as an MRI or CT performed for some other reason.
 Pituitary tumors that make hormones (functioning) can cause a variety of signs and symptoms depending on the hormone they produce.
 The signs and symptoms of pituitary tumors that don't make hormones (nonfunctioning) are related to their growth and the pressure they put on other structures.

 Large pituitary tumors — those measuring about 1 centimeter (slightly less than a half-inch) or larger — are known as macroadenomas.
 Smaller tumors are called microadenomas.
 Because of the size of macroadenomas, they can put pressure on the normal pituitary gland and nearby structures.